Utilitycoder/Blockchain-Developer-Bootcamp-Final-Project/README.md

 ```
 After this you can run and test the dApp locally in your web browser.

-### Environment variables (not needed for running project locally)
+### Environment variables (you don't need this if you're running the project locally)
 ```
-INFURA_RINKEBY_URL =
+RINKEBY_URL =
-ACCOUNT_KEY =
+PRIVATE_KEY =
 ```

 ## Troubleshooting
 ### For custom chainId
 The default chainId for network localhost8545 is 1337.
 To change the chainId, the user should follow these steps :
-1. Change the chainId in networks under hardhat in [hardhat.config.js](https://github.com/AbhinavXT/blockchain-developer-bootcamp-final-project/blob/main/hardhat.config.js) file.
+1. Change the chainId in networks under hardhat in [hardhat.config.js](https://github.com/Utilitycoder/blockchain-developer-bootcamp-final-project/blob/main/hardhat.config.js) file.
 ```
 hardhat: {
   chainId: 1337,
 }
 ```
-2. After this the user needs to change the devChainId in the [_app.js](https://github.com/AbhinavXT/blockchain-developer-bootcamp-final-project/blob/main/client/pages/_app.js) file on line 61 and 86 under the functions **connectWallet()** and **checkCorrectNetwork()** respectively.
+2. After this the user needs to change the devChainId in the [_app.js](https://github.com/Utilitycoder/blockchain-developer-bootcamp-final-project/blob/main/client/pages/_app.js) file on line 61 and 86 under the functions **connectWallet()** and **checkCorrectNetwork()** respectively.

 ```
 const devChainId = 1337
 ```